taliacotton/holler/_listings/head-of-people-new-york.md

 * Contribute to the People team's mission by providing support at all phases of the employee lifecycle, including on-boarding, off-boarding, benefits administration, and cultural programming
 * Work cross-functionally and collaboratively with Sales, Engineering and Product
 * Act as an employee resource for all employee questions related to our services by answering questions and solving problems with empathy and efficiency
-* Manage end-to-end processes: visas and immigration (working with inside and outside counsel), employment law compliance, onboarding and offboarding processes for all hires, payroll for hourly and salary employees and all contractors, benefits expert for allteam, leaves and disabilities
+* Manage end-to-end processes: visas and immigration (working with inside and outside counsel), employment law compliance, onboarding and offboarding processes for all hires, payroll for hourly and salary employees and all contractors, benefits expert for all team, leaves and disabilities

 ### Minimum Qualifications